Vietnam travel tips

 Street vendor photo scam

-Street vendors in Hanoi or Saigon often choose the foreigner as their target.
+Street vendors in Hanoi or Ho Chi Minh City often choose the foreigner as their target.
 Not all but many of them invite you to take pictures with their belongings, after taking the photo, they will ask you to pay the fee.
 If the tourists refuse to pay, they will follow you until you buy something or get some money from you.
 Therefore, when meeting these people, you should politely decline their offer, if the vendors are still stubborn, you just need to stay away from them.

 You might need to bring a travel adapter